gotdibbs/JavaScriptStyleGuide/README.md

 ----
 > ### <a name='declarations'>Declarations</a>

   - **Variables:** Should be declared at the start of a block and should be declared once.
 Each block should only have one `var` statement.
+A side-benefit of this is that if you have a large number of variables clustered at the top, you may need to rethink your function length and chunk it into more manageable pieces.

 	```javascript
 	// Bad